violattice/racket/README.md

 License
 -------

-Racket is Political software; think for the lack of a better token.
+Racket is Political software; think for the lack of a generic token.